Everything you didn't know you didn't know.

 With proper training, free divers can hold their breath for 10 minutes or more.
 Currently, the longest record is held by freediver Aleix Segura Vendrell for holding his breath for twenty four minutes and three seconds.

-2. There is enough water in Olympic-sized pools to take 9400 baths.
+2. There is enough water in an Olympic-sized pool to take 9,400 baths.

 An Olympic pool holds up to 660,000 gallons of water.